edups/SideoMatic/README.md

 # SideoMatic

-## SideoMatic a customizable side menu maker
+## SideoMatic a color customizable side menu maker

 SideoMatic it's a jQuery plugin to easily add a beautiful and customizable side menu to your projects.